Saturday, January 25, 2025

 Little Farmer Cay to Rat Cay

-I come out to the Exumas Sound via Farmer Cut at 8am.
-Winds were abeam so pulled out the jib and sailed for about 4 hours and an hour and half of Motoring.
-I came back in through Rat cay cut and anchor off Boysie Cay, just south of Rat Cay.
+I come out to the Exumas Sound via Farmer Cut at 8 AM.
+Winds were abeam, so I pulled out the jib and sailed for about 4 hours, followed by an hour and a half of Motoring.
+I came back in through Rat Cay cut and anchored off Boysie Cay, just south of Rat Cay.

-My impeller but the beach was so nice,
+My impeller, but the beach was so lovely,

-I decided to dingy to the beach and washed.
+I decided to dinghy to the beach and wash.
 On the way back, the tilt mechanism broke.
 A nut holding the pivot arm sheared off.
 According to Norm, it happened before.
-Fortunately it was not critical and I was able to dinghy back.
-It would not have been a nice experience to paddle back.
+Fortunately, it was not critical, and I was able to dinghy back.
+It wouldn't have been a pleasant experience to paddle back.
 And nobody was around.

-I got back to Bellum and decided not to risk changing the impeller since I was so isolated that if something broke I would be completely alone.
-I chatted with Chris and Norm and it was 5pm so I popped a beer.
+I returned to Bellum and decided against changing the impeller, given my isolation; if something went wrong, I would be completely alone.
+I chatted with Chris and Norm, and it was 5 PM, so I popped a beer.

 The sunset was amazing.

-The next morning was so nice I decided to spend the day here instead of rushing to Georgetown where I would stay until Norm arrival in 17 days.
-The only reason to rush was the weekend would be windy and Georgetown would be much better protected
+The next morning was so lovely that I decided to spend the day here instead of rushing to Georgetown, where I would stay until Norm's arrival in 17 days.
+The only reason to rush was that the weekend would be windy and Georgetown would be much better protected.

-I took it easy in the morning and in the afternoon I changed the impeller which apparently had 1100 hours on it I tightened the shaft packing again.
+I took it easy in the morning, and in the afternoon, I changed the impeller, which apparently had 1100 hours on it.
+I also tightened the shaft packing again.

-A Hunter with a Canadian flag came into my harbour but left after a couple hours
+A Hunter with a Canadian flag came into my harbour but left after a couple of hours.

 Tuesday, January 21, 2025